Español English

 They are cycads with a columnar trunk and slow growth that reach 10 meters (32.8 feet) in height and 5 meters (16.4 feet) in width.
 They have arched leaves composed of dark blue-green leaflets with spines at the base.
 They produce cones that contain poisonous seeds if ingested.

-They are used as isolated specimens in medium or large gardens.
-They are ideal for Mediterranean coastal gardens.
+Giant Burrawang is used as isolated specimens in medium or large gardens.
+It's ideal for Mediterranean coastal gardens.

 Macrozamia moorei can be grown in full sun, semi-shade or shade exposures.
-They prefer subtropical or Mediterranean climates.
-They resist frost down to -7 ºC (19.4 ºF).
+It prefers subtropical or Mediterranean climates.
+It resists frost down to -7 ºC (19.4 ºF).

-These easy-to-grow, low-maintenance plants are drought-resistant.
+This easy-to-grow, low-maintenance plant is drought-resistant.
 Water moderately waiting for the substrate to dry.

 Fertilize with compost in early spring.